billp72/netcreative1/content/projects/writingsolutions.md

 ---
 ## PROJECT BACKGROUND/PROBLEM
 This site was designed in lieu of translations services for my brother&apos;s company in Taiwan.
-As compensation for the work, he is willing to proofread Shopify stores translated into Chinese for my customers.
+As compensation for the work, he is willing to proofread Shopify stores translated into Chinese.

 ## PROJECT OBJECTIVE
 To develop a website for an English translation business